ballet/ballet/docs/feature_engineering_guide.rst

 .. include:: fragments/feature-engineering-guide-third-feature.py
    :code: python

 The feature requests three inputs, which are various measures of square footage on the property.
-The combined transformer is a sequence of two "transformer-like" steps.
+The combined transformer is a sequence of two transformer steps.
 The first transformer step is a function that will receive as its input a DataFrame with three columns, and it computes the portion of the lot area that is not attributable to the garage or the house footprint.
 However, there may be missing values after this operation if any of the columns had missing values, so we impute them with the median of the training dataset.
 Here, the first function is implicitly converted into a :py:class:`~ballet.eng.FunctionTransformer` (other shorthand is also supported for `specifying transformer steps <#transformers>`__).

 ..
 In this feature, the sum is equivalent to a weighted sum with the weights all equal to 1.
 But maybe you have the intuition that not all living area is created equal?
 You might apply custom weights as follows: